Caelinh/reading-notes/201/class-1.md

 >The content: What's inside of the tags.
 >The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
 This marks where the element ends.

-What is the Difference between `<article>` and `<section>` element tags?
+### What is the Difference between `<article>` and `<section>` element tags?
-An article represents a self contained composition of a document.
+An `<article>` represents a self contained composition of a document.
 It should be easily distrubutable.
-A section is a broader element that which doesn't have anything too specific but usually holds a group of content.
+A `<section>` is a broader element that which doesn't have anything too specific but usually holds a group of content.
 It usally has a header as well.

-What Elements does a “typical” website include?
+### What Elements does a “typical” website include?
+- A header
+- navigation bar
+- main content/article
+- sidebar
+- footer
-How does metadata influence Search Engine Optimization?
+### How does metadata influence Search Engine Optimization?
+Search engines use meta data while searching for sites so it's important to use good tags that defines your content so the site shows in results.
-How is the <meta> HTML tag used when specifying metadata?
+### How is the <meta> HTML tag used when specifying metadata?
+This tag is used to define language tags and allows your site to be translated to any language in the specific ruleset defined.

 ## some use cases for `<section>`
 - If the contents of the element represent a standalone, atomic unit of content that makes sense syndicated as a standalone piece (e.g. a blog post or blog comment, or a newspaper article), the `<article>` element would be a better choice.